The Real Difference Between Seltzer, Club Soda, and Sparkling Water

 LaCroix, Spindrift, Schweppes, Canada Dry, Polar—the list of goes on and on.
 What do they all have in common?
 Each brand makes beverages that are bubbly and contain water.
 So then why are some called sparkling water and others called seltzer or club soda?

 While these three names for carbonated waters are often used interchangeably, they each imply a difference (albeit, a trivial one).
 So what exactly is the difference between seltzer, club soda, and sparkling water?
-Well, let’s first start with their common base: carbonated water.
+Well, let's first start with their common base: carbonated water.
+(If you're looking for soda check out The Best & Worst Sodas in America—Ranked!)

 Carbonated water is the common ingredient in each of these beverages.
 Almost all manufacturers now force carbonate water by dissolving carbon dioxide gas into cold water.
 However, before J.J.
 Schweppe (from—you guessed it—Schweppes) developed the manufacturing process to artificially carbonate water in 1783, there was only one way to get carbonated water: tapping it from a natural source.
 This carbonated water with natural bubbles is called mineral water.